 Saving a Species

 The Black-footed Ferret has been listed as an endangered species since 1967; more than a half century of misguided predator control campaigns and efforts to eradicate prairie dogs from farm and ranch land decimated the population.
-By 1985, the Black-footed Ferret was on the verge of extinction, and a bold conservation program, initiated by USFWS, intervened and saved the species.
-Biologists rescued the last surviving ferrets from the wild, began to breed them in captivity, build up their numbers, and repopulate the species throughout its historic habitats.
+By 1981, the Black-footed Ferret was on the verge of extinction, and a bold conservation and captive breeding program, initiated by USFWS, saved the species.
+Conservationists rescued the last surviving ferrets from the wild, which were breed in captivity to build up their numbers.
+The species was then re-introduced throughout its historic habitats.

-Despite significant progress in reestablishing populations of ferrets in the wild, recovery assessments continue to show that the end goal of establishing self-sustaining wild populations, and removing the ferret from the endangered species list, remains a moving target.
+Despite significant progress in reestablishing populations of ferrets in the wild, sustaining the wild populations and removing the ferret from the federal endangered species list remains elusive.
 A five-year review of recovery efforts conducted by USFWS (the agency responsible for overseeing the conservation of all endangered species) found in November 2008 that the species remained one of the most endangered mammals in the U.S. because of two major obstacles: Sylvatic plague and the ongoing loss of genetic diversity.

 The problems preventing a full recovery of the Black-footed Ferret: